 Let us take a look at how far we have come, where we are now, and where we can go in the future.

-Overall, 56% of college students in the United States are women, and international female student mobility from most regions hovers around 44%.
+Overall, 56% of college students in the United States are women, and female international student mobility from most regions hovers around 44%.
 In some regions, it is much lower.
 For example, of students studying in the US from the Middle East and North Africa, only 24% are women.
 Similarly, of Indian students studying in the US, women make up only about one third.

 IIE sees that number growing as women choose to pursue opportunities they cannot pursue in their own countries.
 Plus, as opportunities for secondary education increase at home, women may decide to seek higher education.

-Of the international students choosing to study in the US, more than 60% of international students end up studying in one of ten states, with California and New York seeing the highest numbers of students.
+Of the international students choosing to study in the US, more than 60% of international students end up studying in one of 10 states, with California and New York seeing the highest numbers of students.
 While coastal states like Massachusetts, Florida, and Washington are also popular, there are others, like Ohio, that attract large numbers of international students.

 Manasi, a graduate student from India, chose the University of Dayton for its master’s of Computer Science program, and found the school has had a major impact on her personality.
 “I was kind of a shy girl,” she explains.
 “I’m able to face crowds now … if I talk to people, like my friends back in India, they don’t believe this is the same girl that left India.”